sogeuni/contents/abs/commands/file-and-archiving-commands.md

 **lzma**, **unlzma**, **lzcat**

 Highly efficient Lempel-Ziv-Markov compression.
 The syntax of _lzma_ is similar to that of _gzip_.
-The [[http://www.7-zip.org/sdk.html|7-zip Website]] has more information.
+The [7-zip Website](http://www.7-zip.org/sdk.html) has more information.

 **xz**, **unxz**, **xzcat**

 A new high-efficiency compression tool, backward compatible with _lzma_, and with an invocation syntax similar to _gzip_.
-For more information, see the [[http://en.wikipedia.org/wiki/Xz|Wikipedia entry]].
+For more information, see the [Wikipedia entry](http://en.wikipedia.org/wiki/Xz).

 **File Information**